bruvellu/terebratalia-wnts/wnt.md

 ## Developmental importance of Wnt signaling pathways

-Wnt genes are crucial for embryogenesis [@Cadigan1997-vx].
+Wnt genes play multiple roles during embryogenesis [@Cadigan1997-vx].
-In early embryos, they mediate cell fate decisions in early embryos [@Goldstein2006-yw; @Schneider2007-fz; @Hudson2013-lq], specify endomesodermal tissues before gastrulation [@Logan1999-qy; @Imai2000-nt; @Henry2008-ts; @Wikramanayake1998-wa; @Darras2011-wh], and establish the primary embryonic axis [@Petersen2009-wp; @Niehrs2010-ne], often acting as a symmetry-breaking signal [@Loh2016-pz].
+They can mediate cell fate decisions in early embryos [@Goldstein2006-yw; @Schneider2007-fz; @Hudson2013-lq], specify endomesodermal tissues before gastrulation [@Logan1999-qy; @Imai2000-nt; @Henry2008-ts; @Wikramanayake1998-wa; @Darras2011-wh], and establish the primary embryonic axis [@Petersen2009-wp; @Niehrs2010-ne].
+Wnt genes are often involved in cell specification events, acting as a symmetry-breaking signal [@Loh2016-pz].
-In late embryos, Wnt activity controls morphogenetic movements of gastrulation such as apical constriction, convergent extension, and cell migration [@Tada2000-dz; @Heisenberg2000-kx; @Yamanaka2002-wk; @Kilian2003-pn; @Ulrich2003-uy; @Lee2006-gr; @Kumburegama2011-cv].
+But Wnt activity can also control morphogenetic movements such as apical constriction, convergent extension, and cell migration [@Tada2000-dz; @Heisenberg2000-kx; @Yamanaka2002-wk; @Kilian2003-pn; @Ulrich2003-uy; @Lee2006-gr; @Kumburegama2011-cv].
+The underlying basis for such multitude of roles is the way the signal is transduced.

-Wnt proteins---secreted ligands that activate Wnt signaling by binding to membrane-bound Frizzled receptors---transduce the signal in at least three interconnected pathways.
+Wnt proteins are secreted ligands that bind to membrane-bound Frizzled receptors and activate Wnt signaling in at least three interconnected pathways.
+The Wnt/beta-catenin (canonical) pathway, the Wnt/PCP (planar cell polarity) pathway, and the Wnt/calcium pathway [@James2008-tt].
-The Wnt/beta-catenin pathway, also known as the canonical pathway, which generally regulates cell fates through the activity of beta-catenin, the Wnt/PCP pathway (planar cell polarity), a so-called non-canonical pathway which controls cell polarity and is involved in tissue morphogenesis, and the Wnt/calcium pathway, which regulates intracellular calcium levels important for convergent extension movements in vertebrates [@James2008-tt].
+The Wnt/beta-catenin pathway regulates cell fate specification through the activity of beta-catenin while the Wnt/PCP pathway controls cell polarity during tissue morphogenesis.

-With 13 subfamilies of Wnt genes, five subfamilies of Frizzled genes, a number of receptors and co-receptors, as well as a series of agonists, antagonists, and downstream players and effector molecules involved in Wnt signaling, understanding this complexity remains a major challenge.
+There are 13 subfamilies of Wnt genes, five subfamilies of Frizzled genes, a number of receptors and co-receptors, as well as a series of agonists, antagonists, downstream players, and effector molecules involved in Wnt signaling.
+Therefore, understanding how this complex network of interactions regulates embryonic development remains a major challenge.

-## Wnt code for axial patterning evolution
+## The Wnt code hypothesis

-Wnt pattern different body regions along the anteroposterior axis [@Kusserow2005-xd; @Guder2006-fu; @Darras2018-gm].

-The discovery of staggered Wnt expression domains in the tail bud of amphioxus embryos and along the body axis of sea anemone embryos [@Schubert2001-cp; @Kusserow2005-xd], raised the hypothesis that the combinatorial expression of Wnt ligands can pattern different body regions [@Guder2006-fu; @Janssen2010-dc].
-*Wnt code* (or *landscape*) is an analogy to the *Hox code*, where the combinatorial expression of nested Hox domains determines the positional identities of tissues along an axis [@Hunt1991-xa].

 <!--msg: wnt code originally refers only to combinatorial ligands-->
 <!--msg: wnt code needs update beyond ligands and tissue identity-->